Fantastic things to do in Jersey, Channel Islands

-A weekend in Jersey seems like the perfect escape.
-There are plenty of things to do in Jersey, that will suit any traveller – especially those who have a great interest in nature and history.
+There are plenty of things to do in Jersey, which will suit any traveller – especially those who have a great interest in nature and history.

-Let’s kick off this post with some facts about the biggest of the Channel Islands, followed on by a few suggestions for how you should spend a weekend in Jersey.
+Let’s kick off this post with some facts about the biggest of the Channel Islands, followed on by a few suggestions for how you should spend a short break in Jersey.

 It’s not imperative to know these things about Jersey before visiting it, but we’ll cover them because learning is fun.

-- Jersey is 22.5 kilometres (14 miles) from France.
-Yet, the English population on the island outweighs the French by a long mile.
+- Jersey is only 22.5 kilometres (14 miles) from France.
+Yet, the English population on the island outweighs the French by, well – a long mile.